 Roles:

-OSP Director: Is responsible for reviewing/certifying the letter of credit draw requests.
+OSP Director/Assistant Director: Is responsible for reviewing/certifying the letter of credit draw requests.

-OSP Assistant Director: Is responsible for overseeing the Accounts Receivable process including review of the Grant Clearing account to ensure timely application of payments to sponsored program and performing letter of credits draws and reporting.
+OSP Assistant Director: Is responsible for overseeing the Accounts Receivable process including review of the Grant Clearing account to ensure timely application of payments to sponsored program and reporting.

 OSP Fiscal Manager/Research Administrator: responsible for expenditure review, invoicing the sponsored programs projects in their portfolio monthly, quarterly or as specified in the agreement with the sponsor, financial reporting and following up with outstanding receivables.

-OSP AR Accountant: Determining which sponsored programs index the payment should be applied; updating Accounts Receivable, applying the letter of credits, wires, and check deposits.
+OSP AR Accountants: Perform letter of credit draws/requests.
+Determining which sponsored programs index the payment should be applied, updating Accounts Receivable, applying the letter of credits, wires, and check deposits.

 Invoices